Plague Doctor Tattoos

 Those looking to go the more traditional route and get a horrific, Gothic-inspired plague doctor tattoo design may want to seek out a tattoo artist that specializes in a more realistic style.

-If a more whimsical, zany take on the plague doctor is more your style, try to find a tattoo artist with experience in styles like new school or even American traditional.
+If a more whimsical, zany take on the plague doctor is more your style, try to find a tattoo artist with experience in styles like Neo-traditional tattoo or even American traditional tattoo.

 When working with a tattoo artist that is skilled with the style you’re looking for, you’ll have a much easier time deciding on a plague doctor tattoo design that works for you.